the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 Endnotes {#endnotes}
 --------

-\[1\] The eight-parish New Orleans metro includes Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist, and St. Tammany.
-From 2003-2012, the New Orleans metro was comprised of 7 parishes, excluding St. James.
-This brief has updated all 2000 metro data to reflect an 8-parish definition, however previous versions of this report will have used the 7-parish metro definition and accompanying numbers.

-\[2\] Throughout this brief “African American,” “Asian,” and “white” refer to individuals who report to be only one race and not Hispanic.
+\[2\] Throughout this brief “African American/black,” “Asian,” and “white” refer to individuals who report to be only one race and not Hispanic.
 However, “Hispanics” can be of any race(s).

 \[3\] Taylor, P., Lopez M. H., Martinez, J., and Velasco, G. (2014).
 When Labels Don’t Fit: Hispanics and Their Views of Identity.
 Retrieved